G29T/Dashboard/README.md

 Developed a responsive dashboard component, behind a sign in/up page, using React.

-In this project, I utilized Firebase to handle user authentication via email and password.
+In this project, I utilised Firebase to handle user authentication via email and password.
 Firebase provides a secure and efficient way to manage user sign-up, login, and session handling, allowing users to access the app with their credentials.

 ## Setting Up Firebase